 Sift 1 heaping cup of powdered sugar into a bowl and combine it with 6 tablespoons of heavy cream and 3/4 teaspoon of pure vanilla extract.

 Whisk until smooth.
 It should be super thick so it can melt once it tops the hot cinnamon rolls.

 They should come out bubbling, gooey and smelling amazing!

-Pour the icing over top of the hot, straight-from-the-oven cinnamon rolls.
+Pour the icing over top of the hot, straight-from-the-oven no yeast cinnamon rolls.